Mishima incident: Background

-Mishima's suicide notes addressed to the Tatenokai members
+Suicide note

-The suicide note Mishima had written to the Tatenokai member Kiyoshi Kuramochi (倉持清) (whose married family name was Honda), a 1st generation member and the leader of 2nd team, was handed to Kuramochi by Mishima's wife Yōko on the night of the incident.
+The suicide note Mishima had written to the Tatenokai member Kiyoshi Kuramochi (whose married family name was Honda), a 1st generation member and the leader of 2nd team, was handed to Kuramochi by Mishima's wife Yōko on the night of the incident.
 Kuramochi was a person who Mishima trusted, just like the four members who had risen up with Mishima.

 Mishima had been asked by Kuramochi to act as the matchmaker at his wedding and he had gladly accepted, so Mishima wrote that it would have been impossible for him to "lead Kuramochi down the path of ruin and death" or to "betray your fiancee and make you act," and he left a will expressing his wish that Kuramochi live a happy life.
 Kuramochi read the letter in a room in the Mishima residence and was moved to tears by the kindness of his mentor, who had died so concerned about his private life.

 My small uprising was the result of much deliberation, and after taking into consideration all the conditions, that I fed our only way into it.
 At the same time, the way was to one that is predetermined definite death.
 As someone who had criticized the lack of responsibility of the left-wing students' actions, I had no choice but to take the one path I should take.
 That is why I had to be extremely strict in selecting the members involved, and I had no choice but to consider keeping the them to a very small number and minimizing the number of casualties as much as possible.

 How I had longing for and dreaming of rising up for justice together with the all Tatenokai members.
 However, the situation had already made this impossible, and since that had happened, I thought it would be humanity not to inform non-participants of anything.
 I in no way think that I have betrayed you guys.
 (Omitted) I hope that you will understand my feelings, get a job, get married, and make your way through the waves of life, which is like a vast ocean, without forgetting your true ideals as you grow up.